-VENT: The air comes out at the vents on your instrument panel.
-The air conditioning compressor will not run in this position.
+∼ (Vent): The air comes out at the vents on your instrument panel.

+(Bi-level): With this setting, the outside air comes out both the instrument panel vents and floor ducts.
 Adjust the temperature knob for warmer or cooler air.

-HEATER: Most of the air comes out near the floor.
+(Floor): Most of the air comes out near the floor.
 The rest comes out from the defroster vents under the windshield and at the front side windows.

-BLEND: With this setting, the heated outside air comes out of both the heater vents and defroster vents.
+(Blend): With this setting, the outside air comes out both the floor ducts and defroster vents.
 Adjust the temperature knob for warmer or cooler air.
-The air conditioning compressor may operate in this setting to dehumidify the air.

-DEFROST: This setting operates the defroster.
-Most of the air comes out near the windshield, with some going to the floor vents and front side windows.
-The air conditioning compressor may operate in this setting to dehumidify the air.
+DEF (Defrost): This setting operates the defroster.
+Most of the air comes out near the windshield, with some going to the floor ducts and front side windows.